A Proof-theoretic Semantics for Intuitionistic Linear Logic

-In this system, no additional meta-variables are used to represent additive contexts.
+In this presentation, no additional meta-variables are used to represent additive contexts.
 Instead, derivations are marked as being within ``shared" contexts (demarcated by curly brackets), which we call additive boxes.
 This is what corresponds to an additive context in~\cite{Bierman_OnILL_1994}.
-All derivations within an additive box must share the same multiset of open assumptions (i.e. must be ``additive" with respect to each other) and in the context of a rule, only one copy of the open assumptions from each additive box is understood to be necessary to obtain a derivation of the conclusion of a rule.
+All derivations within an additive box must share the same multiset of open assumptions (i.e. must be ``additive" with respect to each other) and, in the context of a rule, only one copy of the open assumptions from each additive box is understood to be necessary to obtain a derivation of the conclusion of a rule.
 If a rule has multiple additive boxes, then each additive box is understood to have disjoint contexts from every other additive box (i.e. the additive boxes are multiplicative with respect to each other).
-Thus, this system extends the tree like representation used for the purely multiplicative fragment of \ILL{}.
+Thus, this syntaxt extends the tree like representation used for the purely multiplicative fragment of \ILL{}, without the need for complex interpretation as in the case of the modal box.
 For example, the rule

 To see how these brackets represent additivity, let us now consider some rules governing additive connectives.
 The case of $\irn \aand$ for example gives that

 This notation is very flexible as it allows us to represent even $\ern \aor$ very naturally as